shuixi2013/aerohive-ap340-root/README.md

 # aerohive-ap340-root
-Python script to open up a root shell on the AeroHive AP340 with HiveOS &lt; 6.1R5
+Python script to change the root password on the AeroHive AP340 with HiveOS &lt; 6.1R5 The result is direct root command line access via /bin/sh rather than the locked down AH CLI.

 No dependencies required.
 Just need the IP address of the AP340 and the code will set the root password to "password"